 You are therefore reminded that regardless of your client’s race, color, religion, sex, handicap, familial status, national origin or sexual orientation they are entitled to the same level of care and service that you take pride in offering.

 In the March 2013 Code Talk column, members discussed the mechanics of listing agreements, ancillary forms for listings, MLS dissemination and advertising through the Internet as it pertains to the Code of Ethics.
-Standard operating procedure (SOP) 10-3 relates to listings, as well stating:
+Standard of Practice (SOP) 10-3 relates to listings, as well stating:

 REALTORS® shall not print, display or circulate any statement or advertisement with respect to selling or renting of a property that indicates any preference, limitations or discrimination based on race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity.
 (Adopted 1/94, Renumbered 1/05 and 1/06, Amended 1/14).

-The Department of Housing and Urban Development recently shared two scenarios which may constitute housing discrimination:
+The Department of Housing and Urban Development shared two scenarios which may constitute housing discrimination:

 - A gay man is evicted because his landlord believes he will infect other tenants with HIV/AIDS.
 That situation may constitute illegal disability discrimination under the Fair Housing Act because the man is perceived to have a disability, HIV/AIDS.